viewstools/docs/README.md

 ## Properties

-TODO Explain the difference between internal and external props, and camel case TODO explain toggles `onClick toggle props.stuff`
+TODO Explain the difference between internal and external props (that means that some data service or back-end will provide it), and camel case
+TODO explain toggles `onClick toggle props.stuff`
 TODO Introduce Alfa Release of Animations